Travix-International/go-metrics/README.md

 When adding a histogram, the library will create both a `summary` and `histogram`.
 The summary is currently hard-coded to use the following percentiles: `0.5 / 0.75 / 0.9 / 0.95 / 0.99 / 0.999`.
 This should cover most use cases.
 As for the histogram, this is currently using the default buckets from the Prometheus library, which will not fit all use cases.
-It will work correctly for simple network traffic.
+It will work correctly for simple network traffic, but not for cases which typically have a higher value (more than one second).
+The buckets are currently not configurable.